 To illustrate the extent of my social-media-usage a little, I want to share with you this quick and easy step-by-step instruction on how to create posts on Instagram that I usually follow:

 First, you do your makeup for fun and not to go out because, you know, why the fuck not.
 This should take about 1 hour.

 Then you take approximately 85 selfies, but you should make sure to allow for a short break in-between because your arm will start hurting eventually.
 20 minutes gone.

 The next step is to look through the presumably abysmal photos you have just taken of yourself followed by a mild breakdown because you’re incapable of taking just one decent picture of yourself.
 2 minutes looking through photos, 18-minute breakdown.

 After that, you will take about 25 more selfies, just to be entirely sure you have made the absolute most of the one hour you previously spent doing your makeup.
 Only 10 minutes here.

 Now you want to start combing through all of the, by now, 110 pictures.
 They basically all look the same, but you will spend about 15 minutes picking the right one, nonetheless.

 Then the editing process starts.
 4 apps later and after comparing your picture to your feed multiple times to make sure you get the colour scheme right, about 45 minutes will have passed.

-The final step is to upload your masterpiece to Instagram (which you will soon delete again when you reach the decision it's ugly after all), and I suggest you put something like “effortless glam” to really undermine the fact that you're not some freak who spends hours curating their feed.
+The final step is to upload your masterpiece to Instagram (which you will soon delete again when you reach the decision it's ugly after all), and I suggest you put something like “effortless glam” to really emphasise the fact that you're not some freak who spends hours curating their feed.
 After that you will of course be spending loads of time checking in on your post and get absolutely pissed off if it's not doing well.
 This will probably take up the rest of your day.